Lincoln Avenue Corridor Study

 The overarching goal of this study is to identify ways to increase transportation safety, mobility, and multimodal connectivity in this high-priority north-south corridor bridging the City of Urbana and the University of Illinois campus.

-In the meantime, interested community members can visit the Future Conditions section of the site for forecasts for future conditions on the corridor, evaluation of different alternatives for transportation management, and our current proposed interventions for the corridor.
+In addition to reviewing the Implementation section, interested community members can visit the prevously-published sections of the study, including the Future Conditions section of the site for forecasts for future conditions on the corridor, evaluation of different alternatives for transportation management, and the proposed interventions scenarios for the corridor.
 Visitors can also check out the Existing Conditions and Public Involvement sections of the website for more information on the work that has already been conducted.

 Thank you for your help in enabling the Lincoln Avenue Corridor to best serve our community!